PublicSpeakingDB/psdb/README.md

 ## 2. Generate a Mistral AI API Key
 [Instructions](https://docs.mistral.ai/getting-started/quickstart/#account-setup)
+Save the key somewhere safe.
 ⬇️

 ## 3. Create a DeepGram Account (this is used for voice transcription on mobile)
 [DeepGram](https://deepgram.com/)
+Save the key somewhere safe.
 ⬇️

 ## 4. Generate a DeepGram API Key